wdawson/okta.github.io/_source/_posts/2018-07-16-oauth-2-command-line.md

 ## Start the OAuth 2.0 Flow

 We're ready to start the OAuth flow now.
-First we generate a random “state” value for added security.
+First we generate a random "state" value for added security.
 Since we're building this in a command line script, we don't need to worry about storing it in a session or anything, since we'll generate it and then use it and then be done with it.

 ```php
 $state = bin2hex(random_bytes(5));